-County and Contracted Programs must provide a HIPAA-compliant Notice of Privacy Practices (NPP) to all clients, as well as those with authority6 to make treatment decisions on behalf of the client.
-A notation is made on the Behavioral Health Assessment form when the NPP has been offered.
-Providers should ensure clients (and those with authority) understand the NPP and address any client questions about client privacy rights and the Program's privacy requirements.

-County Programs shall use the HHSA NPP and adhere to all related policies and procedures (HHSA L-06), including the NPP Acknowledgement form (HHSA 23-06), all of which are available on the ACO website at www.cosdcompliance.org.
-Contracted Programs may, but are not required, to use the HHSA NPP.
-If a Contracted Program chooses to use the HHSA NPP, it must replace the HHSA logo and contact information with its own and should also review the contents of the HHSA NPP to ensure it meets all applicable privacy requirements.
+- County and Contracted Programs must provide a HIPAA-compliant Notice of Privacy Practices (NPP) to all clients, as well as those with authority to make treatment decisions on behalf of the client.
+A client acknowledgement of the NPP is maintained in the EHR and/or the hybrid chart.
+Providers should ensure clients (and those with authority) understand the NPP and address any client questions about client privacy rights and the Program's privacy requirements. - County Programs shall use the HHSA NPP and adhere to all related policies and procedures (HHSA L-06), including the NPP Acknowledgement form (HHSA 23-06), all of which are available on the ACO website. - Contracted Programs may, but are not required, to use the HHSA NPP located on the Optum Website> BHS Provider Resources > SMH & DMC-ODS Health Plans> Beneficiary tab. - If a Contracted Program chooses to use the HHSA NPP, it must replace the HHSA logo and contact information with its own and should also review the contents of the HHSA NPP to ensure it meets all applicable privacy requirements.
 Contracted Programs shall also have an NPP policy or procedure to ensure NPP requirements are followed by workforce members.